 LB Police Officer picks up community leader from his district pick-up location and gives him a ride-along kit.

-With a disclaimer informing the rider not to record anything sensitive that is encountered during the ride-along, journals are personalized volumes that contain pages to write observations and notes.
 Participants are encouraged to share content about their ride-along experiences on their own social media platforms, which would garner additional empathy and positive insight about the work of police officers.

 UI, UX Design, Business Strategy

-UX Research, Brand Strategy
+UX Research, Service Design